 I’m more than happy with the result and décopatched a bookcase to match.

-Now all I need is a moving date and for the pieces to be situated at our forthcoming address, but it seems, I will just have to wait.
+Now all I need is a moving date and for them all to be situated at our forthcoming address, but it seems I will just have to wait.

 Until next time,